A Developer’s Ambitious Plans for Seven Hills RanchAug 13, 2021 08:34AM ● By Harper Klein

 Troy Bourne, a principal at Spieker, says the company has been looking for land in Walnut Creek for a senior community for over thirty years.“Residents of continuing care communities are attracted to quiet neighborhoods that provide walking opportunities and that are also convenient to medical centers and great shopping.
 We’ve been searching for an appropriate site for a continuing care community in Walnut Creek for almost thirty years.
 We feel the Hale family’s property is best suited to meet the needs of the city’s retirees.”

-According to Tully, the project is entering the Environmental Review stage when county officials begin making assessments on the development’s impact on air and water quality, trees, wildlife, and traffic.
-Once completed, the review is open for public comment before a staff report and recommendation is drafted for the County Planning Commission.
-From there, it will make its way for final approval (or denial) to the County Supervisors, which Tully anticipates happening at the end of 2021.
+According to Tully, now that the Environmental Review stage of the project is complete (when county officials make assessments on the development’s impact on air and water quality, trees, wildlife, and traffic) the review moves to public comment on August 16, at 3:30pm in front of the Contra Costa Zoning Administrator.
+Written communication regarding the project must be received by August 23, at 5:00pm, before a staff report and recommendation is drafted for the County Planning Commission.
+From there, it will make its way for final approval (or denial) to the County Board of Supervisors, which Tully anticipates happening at the end of 2021.
 If approved, the project is expected to take three to four years to complete.